the-carlisle-group/PracticalAPL/APLSource/DocSource/Chapters/C02_CharacterAndBooleanData.md

 but APL knows only about arrays of characters.

-MORE EXAMPLES OF CHAR DATA HERE
-MIXED DATA

 ## Relational Functions and Boolean Values

-The scalar dyadic functions represented by the glyphs =, ≠, , <
+The scalar dyadic functions represented by the glyphs = ≠ < > ≤ and ≥  are relational functions.
-are equals, not equals, .... repectivley.
 Each one of these functions returns a boolean value, true or false, represented by a numeric 1 or 0:

-...

 ~~~
       5>3
 1